AmineYK/Anomaly-Detection-Using-Source-Reversed-Flow-Matching/README.md

-# Anomaly Detection using Source-Reversed Flow Matching

-> Paper submitted to EMNLP 2026.
+> Paper published to EMNLP 2026.

 ## Overview

-The paper “Anomaly Detection using Source-Reversed Flow Matching” reverses the usual direction of Flow Matching.
+The paper ***Anomaly Detection using Source-Reversed Flow Matching*** reverses the usual direction of Flow Matching.
 Instead of generating text, we learn to transport representations of normal documents toward a compact Gaussian distribution.
 The distance to this target then provides a geometrically grounded anomaly score.
 The method also provides token-level explanations without requiring any additional supervision.
 We achieve state-of-the-art performance across 10 datasets and 5 different encoders, with applications ranging from machine-generated text detection to depression screening.

 ## Key Features